tdammers/ghc-wiki/newcomers-tutorial.md

 #### General

-GHC doesn't follow a uniform coding style across all modules, and we do not enforce any in particular.
+GHC doesn't follow a uniform coding style across all modules, and we do not enforce one.
 The general rule is to stick to the same coding style as is already used in the file you're editing.
 If you must make stylistic changes, commit them separately from functional changes, so someone looking back through the change logs can easily distinguish them.